LighTech

 Forecasting demand

-Algorithms analyze sales history, seasonality, promotions, customer behavior, weather, holidays, and external trends to predict the volume of demand for days, weeks, and seasonal peaks.
+Algorithms analyze sales history, seasonality, promotions, customer behavior, weather, holidays, and external trends to predict demand.

 Personal recommendations